-This Plan recommends realigning the CCT to bring transit into the heart of the LSC where it can serve more businesses, institutions, and other users than the current route.
+This Plan recommends aligning the CCT through the heart of the LSC where it can serve businesses, institutions, and other users.

-The Plan builds a pattern of density focused on the three LSC districts where CCT transit stations are proposed: Central, West, and Belward.
+The Plan builds a pattern of density focused on the four LSC districts where CCT transit stations are proposed: North, Central, West, and Belward.
 Increased density is recommended at proposed transit stations and development can only proceed in stages that are linked to the provision of infrastructure, most importantly, the CCT.

 The LSC South District is not recommended for increased densities largely because it is within the Piney Branch Special Protection Area.
-Realigning the CCT route into the center of the LSC will bring transit closer to LSC South, where it can serve the Universities at Shady Grove, Human Genome Sciences, and the Traville community.
-The proposed alignment offers two alternatives between the LSC Central and LSC West stations.
+The CCT route will bring transit close to LSC South, where it can serve the Universities at Shady Grove, Human Genome Sciences, and the Traville community.
+The alignment offers two alternatives between the LSC Central and LSC West stations.